0LNetworkCommunity/libra-legacy-v6/language/move-prover/doc/user/spec-lang.md

 - `update_field(S, F, T): S` updates a field in a struct, preserving the values of other fields, where `S` is some struct, `F` the name of a field in `S`, and `T` a value for this field.
 - `old(T): T` delivers the value of the passed argument at point of entry into a Move function.
+This is allowed in
+  `ensures` post-conditions,
-This is only allowed in `ensures` post-conditions and certain forms of invariants, as discussed later.
+  inline spec blocks (with additional restrictions), and certain forms of invariants, as discussed later.
 - `TRACE(T): T` is semantically the identity function and causes visualization of the argument's value in error messages created by the prover.